 We expect this program to enhance students’ success at medical school acceptance, but please note that successful completion of this program is in no way a guarantee of an interview or acceptance into medical school at MUSC or anywhere else.

 Prerequisites for the program include obtaining at least a baccalaureate degree with coursework appropriate for admission to medical school.
 For suggestions for coursework to take to apply to the College of Medicine at MUSC click here: http://academicdepartments.musc.edu/com/admissions/applying_college/

-Applicants should also have taken the Medical College Admission Test (MCAT) within two years of the date of matriculation.
+Applicants should also have taken the Medical College Admission Test (MCAT) within three years of the date of matriculation.
 Coursework for the certificate program will include MCAT preparation tutoring and strategies.